Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Term structure model and futures contracts

 \subsection{Pricing martingale measure}

 Recall that our model was constructed under the probability measure $\Q$, whereas the problem of hedging and hence also the arbitrage-free pricing for collateralized contracts is more conveniently formulated and solved under the \PMM $\wtQ$ introduced in Definition \ref{def3.3} and employed in Proposition \ref{pro3.2}.
 Therefore, our next goal is to establish the existence of the \PMM $\wtQ$ within the present framework.
+Since this part of the analysis relies critically on the dynamics of foreign futures, it is developed hereafter to ensure we have all necessary components.

 \bp The \PMM $\wtQ$ exists and coincides with the domestic martingale measure $\Q$. \ep